amybok/COMP90041-2022Sem2Final/README.md

 HR can load jobs and select suitable applicant or view based on filter of applications.

+Comparisons are implemented through custom comparator.
+Applicants can be ranked using comparator.

 HR Assistant contains multiple interfaces (menu) for different user, call through role flag
 ![final](https://user-images.githubusercontent.com/119104583/204168444-d7a813b5-ac1c-41ec-8868-82f2ffb05143.png)